megacoder/typos/README.md

 typos
 =====

-Sort of like cat(1), but makes typos and corrects them; human typing simulator
+Sort of like cat(1), but makes typos and corrects them; human typing simulator.